-Figure 15:
+Figure 15: Timeline for BDA2GC equipment availability

-4.8.5 Potential for economy of scale (need and potential for harmonisation within and outside CEPT)
+Potential for economy of scale (need and potential for harmonisation within and outside CEPT)

 Network investment and deployment costs as well as aircraft equipment are high for BDA2GC, and the associated high technological and financial risks require economies of scale for such a system in the form of pan-European geographic coverage, so that they remain economically viable.
 In order to achieve a continental-wide coverage, a harmonised radio spectrum allocation is essential.
 In addition, a European harmonised authorisation is considered necessary to provide the regulatory certainty that network operators and airlines require to invest in a BDA2GC system.